zebrunner/carina/docs/advanced/driver.md

 **How to start different tests on different devices?**

-Start driver with custom DesiredCapabilities to launch on different devices.
+Start driver with custom MutableCapabilities to launch on different devices.
 Also, you can use `CapabilitiesLoader` to manage capabilities at run-time:

 ```
 // Update default capabilities globally to start future drivers **for all tests** on iPhone_12